lformella/xdcc-grabscher/README.md

 ## Add servers and channels
 Now you have to add IRC networks and channels.
 The bots and packets are generated and updated automatically.
 If you don't know which server and channels to add, try the integrated [xg.bitpir.at](http://xg.bitpir.at) search or add a XDCC link.

 Normally the bots will announce their pakets directly in the channel.
 If they are silent, you can check the option __Check user versions__ and XG will ask the voiced users about their version.
 If XG detects an iroffer he will try to send __xdcc list__ commands to get packet lists. __\_DO NOT\___ check the option unless you know, that the bots in this channel wont announce their packets.
-Most likely you will be banned!
+Otherwhise you mostly will be banned!

 ![Server / Channel Dialog](http://xg.bitpir.at/images/help/servers.png?v=3)

 ## Search
 You can search for packets by entering a custom search term and just hit enter.
 If your want to save your search, just click on the thumb button.
 Deleting a search works the same.
-The search items are working with the internal and external search and are saved into a file.
-So you can hassle-free store your favorite searches.
+The search items are working with the internal and external search and are also saved into the database.

 ![Search](http://xg.bitpir.at/images/help/search.png?v=3)

 The results are displayed in a table and the packets are grouped by their bot.
+The grouping can be disabled in the settings menu, but you will lose some important informations.
 If you click on a packet icon, XG will try to download it and keeps you up to date with updated packet informations.
 The packet icon will match the file ending, so there are different versions.

 ![Packet Icons](http://xg.bitpir.at/images/help/search_results.png?v=3)